So your company has decided to get a boom lift.

 Our courses cover all the key safety rules and regulations established by OSHA, and once your employees have passed their test and on-hands evaluation, you can print their training records immediately for HR filing.

 Maintain a peace of mind.
 Create a safer, more efficient workplace.
 And avoid costly OSHA fines and penalties – all with the best online, OSHA-compliant training you’ll find anywhere!
+It doesn’t matter if you want to buy a new boom lift or trying to figure out how much to rent a boom lift for – ALC is here to handle your OSHA certification!
 For any questions about our aerial lift and scissor lift training, call our safety training experts at (602) 277-0615.